HamedHojatian/HBF-Net/README.md

 It is the core dataset with 1e4 samples.
 It consist of RSSI, channel, near-optimal HBF and FDP, user position.
 To train the DNN well enough we use 1e6 samples generted from deepMIMO channel model.
 The core dataset is only used for evaluate the DNN and codebook design.

 ## Requirements
-1. torch 1.7.2
+1. torch 1.7.0
 2. numpy 1.19.2

 ## Copyright
 Feel free to use this code as a starting point for your own research project.
-If you do, we kindly ask that you cite the following paper: "[Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming](<https://ieeexplore.ieee.org/document/9439874>)", IEEE Transactions on Wireless Communications.
+If you do, we kindly ask that you cite the following paper: "[Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming](<https://ieeexplore.ieee.org/document/9439874>)".

 ```
 @ARTICLE{9439874,